rfdspeng/ml_ai_portfolio/notes/machine_learning/data-preparation.md

 When values are missing, you can either omit the associated samples/attributes or you can impute (infer) the missing values.

-Can you leave the values as missing/replace them with a dummy value that indicates it was originally missing?
-What are techniques for analyzing patterns in the missing data?

 You can consider omission when
 * Only a small number of values are missing (in percentage/proportion)
+* Missing values are missing completely at random (MCAR) so that removing them won't change the feature distribution.
+If you identify patterns of missing data, then this is information you should not remove.
 * A sample (row) is missing most of its attributes or critical attributes
 * An attribute (column) is missing most of its values

-Imputation techniques:
-* Replace missing values with default values, which depends on the data type
+There are a few different techniques for imputing missing values.
+* Simple imputation: Replace missing values with a summary statistic or a constant.
+Be careful of introducing bias into your data.
-    * For numerical, use summary statistics like mean, median, or mode
+    * For numerical, this is usually mean, median, or mode, depending on your distribution.
-    * For categorical, use a default choice
+    * For categorical, this is usually mode.
-* For numerical data that is taken over time or over geographic region, you can interpolate the missing values
+* Missing indicator: Add a boolean feature that indicates if the original value is missing.
+This is used in conjunction with one of the other imputation methods.
-* Train a supervised model to fill in missing values based on other features.
-This is an option but may not be very practical, especially for large datasets.
+* Predictive imputation: Train a supervised model to fill in missing values based on other features.
+Because of its complexity, this is not a practical method for large datasets.
-    * Can you use the label?
-If you plan on using this model to impute missing values during inference, then you definitely shouldn't use the label.
+    * If you want to impute during inference, you CANNOT use the label to train the imputer

-Handling missing values - either
-* Omission (remove samples w/missing values).
-Use when
-    * Small number missing
-    * Missing values are completely at random (MCAR) so that removing them won't change the feature distribution.
-If you identify patterns of missing data, then this is information you should not remove.
-    * If feature is missing most of its values, them remove it entirely
-* Imputation (infer missing values)
-    * Fill with default values, which depends on dtype, e.g. for numerical, mean/median; for categorical, default choice/mode
+    * If you only need to impute training data, you CAN use the label to train the imputer
+* KNN imputation: Uses KNN with a euclidean distance metric that supports missing values.
+Finds the nearest neighbors and imputes missing values based on an average of the nearest neighbors.
-    * For numerical data that is taken over time or over geographic region, you can interpolate
+* Interpolation (for numerical data that is a function of time or location)
-    * Train a supervised model to fill missing values based on other features
-    *

 Some ML algorithms inherently handle missing values (like trees, I think).

+MCAR, MAR, MNAR

 Check out sklearn library for imputation: https://scikit-learn.org/stable/modules/impute.html